RWS/studio-api-docs/apiconcepts/translationmemory/setting_up_the_provider_project.md

 Install the SDK on your Development Machine
 ----
-Before you start developing plug-ins for <Var:ProductName>, you should make sure that the SDL SDK is installed on your development PC.
+Before you start developing plug-ins for <Var:ProductName>, you should make sure that the  SDK is installed on your development PC.
 The SDK installer will add new templates to your <var:VisualStudioEdition> environment, as illustrated in the screenshot below.
 For the type of plug-in discussed in this chapter, we require the **Translation Provider Plug-in** type.

 Please also refer to [Setting up a Development Machine](../../articles/gettingstarted/setting_up_a_developer_machine.md).